 Mold, Environmental Toxins, and Mental Health

-However, an overgrowth of certain types of fungi indoors can cause significant harm to humans and other animals.
-It is well-documented by medical research that a variety of biotoxins have profound effects – some of which are quite odd and multi-system – upon our physical and mental health.
+Indoors, an overgrowth of certain types of fungi can cause significant harm to humans and other animals.
+It is well-documented by medical research that a variety of biotoxins have profound effects – some of which are quite odd and multi-system – upon our physical, emotional, and mental health.

-This information has not trickled down to most health care providers – doctors and therapists alike.
 During an intake, few providers routinely ask whether a patient is (or has been) working or living in a water-damaged building.
-Some medical professionals still believe if they are unable to diagnose a cause for chronic symptoms through the use of standard laboratory tests, the problem must be “all in your head”.
+Some medical professionals still believe if they are unable to diagnose a cause for chronic symptoms using routine laboratory tests, the problem must be “all in your head”.

-Due to their anti-inflammatory traits, some antidepressants may provide short term symptom relief.
-Such periods of respite from symptoms can support a belief that the presenting physical issues are “mental problems”, and the true cause of distress remains unaddressed.
+Due to their anti-inflammatory traits, some antidepressants may provide short-term symptom relief.
+Such periods of respite from symptoms can support a belief that the presenting physical symptoms are "psychological problems”.
+Thus, the underlying cause of distress remains unaddressed.

 The inherent psychological orientation of mental health providers means we, as therapists, may overlook the possibility of mycotoxic environmental exposure as a cause of cognitive distress.
 Current research makes it evident that we must include environmental elements such as mold exposure in our assessments so we can support clients struggling to find proper care.

 There are no easy answers, but it behooves each of us to endeavor to continue to educate ourselves.